 When you have been practicing for a while you will start to feel how meditation is affecting your life in a positive way, and your practice will become more and more effortless and pleasant.
-At this point your motivation is your whole meditation experience.
+At that point your motivation will be your whole meditation experience.

 As a beginner though, you don’t feel the same way.
 When being a beginner you have to struggle to establish meditation in your everyday.

 You see, meditation doesn’t give us results from the first days/weeks and that is something that may discourage some people.
-You will notice yourself feeling bored, restless or disappointed.
+You will notice yourself feeling bored, restless or disappointed when meditating.
 At these moments you will need to fire up your motivation.

 Meditation needs patience and persistence, and the benefits will come gradually to you.
 It’s like learning to play an instrument.
 It takes a whole lot of time to learn how to play a song; and as you continue practicing you become better and better at it.

-You have to keep in mind that, what now seems like a difficult procedure, will in the future become something you look forward to doing.
+You have to keep in mind that, what now seems like a difficult procedure, will in the future become something you will be looking forward to do.

 I have written down some things that will help you fire up your motivation while not meditating and few ones while you are meditating.